HOW CHIROPRACTORS HELP RUNNERS PERFORM AT THEIR BEST

 Running is hard on the joints, and not just the ones in the legs.
 With every stride, you take your full weight impacts every joint in your body.
 While a severe misalignment is readily noticeable, smaller misalignments may go unnoticed and add up over time.
 This can throw your stride off, causing you to run less efficiently, even if there is no noticeable discomfort.
 In addition to joint impact, runners experience increased risks for injuries to their muscular system.

-One of the most pervasive fallacies in sports medicine is that a chiropractor is only trained to work on the skeletal system, when in fact both professional and Olympic sports teams all have a sports chiropractor on their staffs to help their athletes deal with issues of the entire skeletal-muscular system.
+One of the most pervasive fallacies in sports medicine is that a chiropractor is only trained to work on the skeletal system, when in fact both professional and Olympic sports teams all have a sports chiropractor on their staff to help their athletes deal with issues of the entire skeletal-muscular system.
 There are multiple techniques chiropractors use to help runners perform at their best.

 The Graston Technique